-Mumbi Okundaye, MPH is the MPH Program Coordinator, a supporting role to the Graduate Coordinator.
+Mumbi Anderson, EdD, MPH is the MPH Program Director, a supporting role to the Graduate Coordinator.
 She performs daily functions of administering the program including maintaining student files and clearing students for registration.
 She is also responsible for recruitment and retention.
 Any inquiries about admissions, the program in general, schedule of classes, etc. can be directed to her.
-Rhodes Hall, Rm 205E Email: mumbi@uga.edu policy with that of the College of Public Health, and ensuring all paper and course work is completed.
+Rhodes Hall, Rm 205E Email: mumbi@uga.edu internship site as well as coordinating University policy with that of the College of Public Health, and ensuring all paper and course work is completed.
 She will use field contacts to assist students in internship sites that interest them.
-Rhodes Hall, Rm 105F.
+Rhodes Hall, Rm 105N.